Wood Sorrel: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Through various mechanisms of action in the body, the various phytochemicals found in wood sorrel contribute to its wide range of health advantages.
 The following are some of the main mechanisms of action:

 1. Antioxidant qualities: Wood sorrel contains flavonoids and phenolic acids that can scavenge free radicals and lessen oxidative stress, preserving cells from deterioration.
-They can also chelate metal ions, which can increase oxidative stress and produce reactive oxygen species (ROS).
+They can also chelate metal ions, which can increase oxidative stress and produce reactive species (ROS).

 2. Anti-inflammatory properties: The flavonoids and phenolic acids in wood sorrel can control the production of cytokines, chemokines, and adhesion molecules, which are pro-inflammatory mediators.
 Additionally, they have the ability to block the activity of inflammatory enzymes like COX-2, lipoxygenase, and inducible nitric oxide synthase (iNOS).